 The Grant Thornton International Ltd IFRS team has published a special edition of IFRS News on IFRS 15 'Revenue from Contracts with Customers'.
 The special edition takes readers through the key features of the new Standard and gives practical insights into how it may affect entities.
-To obtain a copy of the special edition, please get in touch with the IFRS contact in your local Grant Thornton office.
+This edition has recently been updated to incorporate the changes made to IFRS 15 when the IASB issued 'Clarifications to IFRS 15' in April 2016.
+To obtain a copy of the special edition, please get in touch with the IFRS contact in your local Grant Thornton office or go to www.grantthornton.global/en/insights/articles/ifrs-news-special-edition-on-ifrs-15/.